Infrastructure and Stations

 Objective

 IMs ensure efficient rail operations through the development of dedicated resilience plans and processes covering the entire value chain of infrastructure management.
-Resilience aspects may include, among other things, business continuity in case of sanitary and political crisis, climate change, technical failures, security issues and human errors.
+Resilience aspects may include, among others, business continuity in case of sanitary and political crisis, climate change, technical failures, (cyber)security issues and human errors.

 EIM in action

-• EIM’s Resilience Working Group exchanges information among IMs and acts as a platform for benchmarking of the main infrastructure ‘vulnerabilities’ as well as the respective ‘Business Continuity Plans’ (BCM) in place.
+- EIM’s Working Group “Resilience” exchanges information among IMs and acts as a platform for benchmarking of the main infrastructure ‘vulnerabilities’ as well as the respective ‘Business Continuity Plans’.

-• Considering the increasing EC initiatives involving cybersecurity management as well as business continuity aspects, the WG will also increase its coordination with EIM’s WG SEC/Cybersecurity.
+- Following the growing number of EC initiatives related to security and cybersecurity prevention measures as well as BCM aspects, the WG will strengthen its coordination with EIM’s WG “SEC/CYBER”.